Frequently Asked Questions about the Head and Neck

 Why do I have neck pain?

 There are many causes of neck pain.
 Doctors are not always able to pinpoint the source of a patient's pain.
-Your doctor will make every effort to ensure that your symptoms are not from a serious medical cause, such as cancer or a spinal infection.
+Your doctor will make every effort to ensure that your symptoms are not from a serious medical cause.

 What are the most common causes of neck pain?